First load the XTAG system.

 (inspect :no-change))

-When processing a sentence, or when defining the transfer database, some warnings may be printed in the lisp window (if the option is selected).
-Here are the warnings and their possible interpretations:
+some warnings may be printed in the lisp window (if the option is

 Database acquisition

-the keyword <keyword> is unknown (ignored).
+Error in transfer definition file: the keyword <keyword> is unknown (ignored).

 in deftansfer, the only known keywords are :default-pathname, :grammar-file-1, :grammar-file-2, :family-files, :tree-files, :lexicon-files, :global-files, :features-files.

-<invalid transfer definition unit>
+Error in definition: <invalid transfer definition unit> <error description>

 <invalid transfer definition unit> is the part of the definition which has been read correctly so far, as it is in the file.
 When such an error occurs, the current definition is discarded.